 - Automated decision making, including profiling.

-How do I get GDPR compliant?
+How do I become GDPR compliant?

 There is no “one-size fits all” answer, and each organisation has to not only process personal data lawfully etc but they must also be accountable for the way that they process data (for example by keeping records of actions and decisions taken etc).
 Organisations can demonstrate that they are complaint by complying with the 6 GDPR Principles, by being “transparent” with individuals (the data subjects) and being accountable for that compliance.